Frequently Asked questions

 This is a very common job for us.
 We supply and fit many Sky dishes that their technicians are unable to do.
 They have very strict rules, it may be too high, awkward to get to, requires putting on a chimney, etc. If you have just been told this by your Sky fitter, then contact us and we will finish the job and set up your Sky box for you.

 Can you set it up so I can watch Sky in a different room?

-If you currently have a Sky subscription and would quite like to be able to watch it in another room in the house but are not so keen on paying the extra month fees for Sky Multi-Room, we may have a solution.
+If you currently have a Sky subscription and would like to be able to watch it in another room in the house but aren't keen on paying the extra month fees for Sky Multi-Room, we may have a solution.
 Using a "magic eye" we can set you up so that you can control your Sky box from a different room of the house.
 The drawback is that you will not be able to view different Sky channels in different rooms of the house - It will have to be the same for both at any one time.

 Do you offer a repair service?